How To Make the Deepest, Darkest Chocolate Cake

-- Heat the oven and prep the pans.
-Arrange a rack in the middle of the oven and heat to 375°F. Coat 2 (9-inch) round cake pans with cooking spray and line the bottom of each pan with a parchment paper round.
+Heat the oven and prep the pans.
+Arrange a rack in the middle of the oven and heat to 375°F. Coat 2 (9-inch) round cake pans with cooking spray and line the bottom of each pan with a parchment paper round; set aside.

-- Heat the milk and melt the chocolate.
+Heat the milk and melt the chocolate.
 Place the unsweetened chocolate and milk in a small saucepan over medium-high heat, stirring frequently until the chocolate is melted.
+Remove from the heat.

-- Add the cocoa mixture to the milk mixture.
-Add the bloomed cocoa mixture into the pan of warmed milk and whisk until smooth.
-Set aside to cool to room temperature before adding to the cake batter.
+Add the cocoa mixture to the milk mixture.
+Add the bloomed cocoa mixture to the milk mixture and whisk until smooth.
+Set aside to cool to room temperature.
+Meanwhile, prepare the dry ingredients.

-- Cream together the butter and sugar until light and fluffy.
-Place the butter and sugar in a stand mixer fitted with a paddle attachment.
-(Alternatively, use an electric hand mixer and large bowl.
+Cream together the butter and sugar until light and fluffy.
+When the chocolate-milk mixture is ready, place the butter and sugar in a stand mixer fitted with a paddle attachment.
+(Alternatively, use an electric hand mixer and large bowl.)
 Beat on medium speed until light and fluffy, about 3 minutes.
 Stop and scrape down the sides of the bowl.

-- Add the yolks, followed by the chocolate mixture.
+Add the yolks, followed by the chocolate mixture.
 With the mixer on low speed, add the egg yolks one at a time.
 Once fully incorporated, stop the mixer and scrape down the sides of the bowl.
-Return the mixer to low speed and slowly add chocolate-milk mixture.
-Beat in the vanilla.
+Return the mixer to low speed and slowly add the chocolate-milk mixture.
+Beat in the vanilla until combined.

-- Divide the cake batter between the pans and bake the cakes.
+Divide the cake batter between the pans and bake the cakes.
 Divide the batter evenly between the 2 pans.
-Bake until the cake bounces back when pressed and a skewer comes out clean, 30 to 35 minutes.
+Bake until the cake bounces back when pressed and a skewer inserted in the center comes out clean, 30 to 35 minutes.